Wheatfield – A Confrontation

 The skyscrapers in the background create a humorous and foreboding juxtaposes: In a contest between a solitary person and the colossal architecture, it is quite apparent who would win.
-Another striking image captures only the vast field of wheat, and far yonder, the famous Statue of Liberty – the symbol of American freedom seems to emerge from the yellow golden field of crop.
+Another striking image captures only the vast field of wheat, and far yonder, the famous Statue of Liberty – the symbol of American freedom seems to emerge from the yellow golden crop field.

 In this work, the artist refined both the paradox and the calamity intrinsic in the socio-cultural power structure of the world, particularly the western world.

 Despite the complex urban development, and on the eve of transformation, the site of the yellow gold was a tiny portion of pastoral heaven.
-The strong mark it made on the city of New York has somewhat appreciated with time and the rapid development of the city.
+The strong mark it made on New York has somewhat appreciated with time and the rapid development of the city.

-It should be noted that Denes wasn’t the pioneer artist to intervene in New York’s landscape.
-While the wheat field is long gone, and the location transformed into the modern residential estate (Battery Park), the city still homes to another land art.
-Walter de Maria set up his Earth Room2 in 1977 in a loft room in SoHo, a few years before Wheatfield.
+Walter de Maria set up his Earth Room8 in 1977 in a loft room in SoHo, a few years before Wheatfield.
 Yet, despite its short lifespan, Wheatfield – A Confrontation was infinitely more accessible than any work of Denes’ peers.

 The 2015 edition in Milan, Italy